Elsayed93/mini-crm/README.md

 ### 7- npm install && npm run dev.

 > Because We use Laravel 9 and it use Vit tool bundler by default.
-So To avoid vite manifest not found at error, Please run these commands:
+So To avoid vite manifest file not found error, Please run these commands:

 ```
 npm install